 Squash and Cucumber Are Not Related

 Let’s start with the whole basis of this idea that squash plants and cucumber plants can cross pollinate.
-This is absolutely, without a doubt, undeniable not true.
+This is absolutely, without a doubt, undeniably not true.
 Squash and cucumbers can’t cross pollinate.
 This is because the genetic structure of the two plants is so different; there is no chance, short of laboratory intervention, that they can interbreed.
 Yes, the plants may look somewhat similar, but they are not all that similar really.
 Think of it like trying to breed a dog and a cat.
 They both have four legs, a tail and they both are house pets, but try as you might, you just won’t get a cat-dog.

 Now, while a squash and a cucumber cannot cross pollinate, a squash and a squash can.
 A butternut could very well cross pollinate with a zucchini or a hubbard squash could cross pollinate with an acorn squash.
 This is more along the lines of a Labrador and a Golden Retriever cross breeding.
 Very possible because while the plant’s fruit may look different, they come from the same species.